Udny & Pitmedden Church Diary

 Please send in anything for the newsletter that you think deserves a wider audience – information, good news, a short article, offers of assistance, requests, prayer points.
 What do you want us to include?email me at email@example.com

 Sunday morning worship

-The service will be available live on Zoom, and a recording will not be on our Facebook page.
+The service for the 3rd Sunday in Advent will be led by Alan Doak and it will be available live on Zoom, and a recording will be on our Facebook page.

 Meeting ID: 871 2027 5292

 The discussion group is going to take a break, while we talk about what sort of group we want going forward – a Bible study, discussion group, book club… during the day or in the evening… weekly or less frequently?
 What would you like to be part of?
 Please get in touch and join the conversation

 The Formartine Churches Together working group will meet again at 7.30pm on

 Please pray for these teams, for kindness and understanding, wisdom, discernment, and unity of purpose.

 For the next few months, we will have Rev Anthony Craig, a retired minister who lives in Collieston,